EntropyString/JavaScript/README.md

   > flips: THHTHTTHHT

-As another example, we saw in [Character Sets](#CharacterSets) the predefined characters for `charSet16` are **0123456789abcdef**.
+As another example, we saw in [Character Sets](#CharacterSets) the predefined hex characters for `charSet16` are lowercase.
 Suppose you like uppercase hexadecimal letters instead.

   ```js
   import {Random} from 'entropy-string'